EU suspends development aid payments to Palestinians

 — Oliver Varhelyi (@OliverVarhelyi) October 9, 2023

-EU foreign ministers will meet for emergency talks on Tuesday, and Varhelyi said that “as the biggest donor of the Palestinians, the European Commission is putting its full development portfolio under review.”

-Most of those funds had been reserved for the Palestinian Authority (PA), which governs some areas of the occupied West Bank.
+Most of the funds from the EU had been reserved for the Palestinian Authority (PA), which governs some areas of the occupied West Bank.

 The PA, which has a longstanding and bitter rivalry with Hamas, has previously worked with Israeli authorities to repress the group’s presence in the West Bank, a policy that has damaged the PA’s legitimacy in the eyes of many Palestinians who see it as complicit in the Israeli occupation.